Updated on November 27, 2023 by Julie McCool

 There are plenty of Vienna food shops too!
 Pick up a fresh loaf at Harvest Bread Company or Middle Eastern treats from Yas Bakery.
 Closer to the bike trail you can buy handmade chocolates at Cocoa Vienna.
 When you're ready for a break, head to our favorite coffee shop, Cafe Amouri.

 4. Freeman Store and Museum

 The small museum houses permanent and rotating displays on two floors.
 A display downstairs captures the look and feel of a general store in the 19th century.
 Upstairs there is a changing display related to life in rural Vienna Virginia.
-During our visit, displays have covered farming history, African-American history, and women’s fight for the right to vote.
+During my visits, displays covered farming history, African-American history, and women's fight for the right to vote.